tqre/archlive/README.md

 Current workaround: when booting, edit the command line with 'e' on the ISO boot menu.
 Add copytoram=y to kernel command line.

-### Stripping build
+### Stripping build & making local salt master-minion

-Minimal configuration preferred.
+Autoconfiguring testing on local master-minion relationship incoming.